nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 Building with Docker BuildKit can slightly reduce the size of the resulting container image.
 See <https://docs.docker.com/develop/develop-images/build_enhancements/> for more information.

-## 2.2 X-Road Security Server sidecar images
+## 2.2 X-Road Security Server Sidecar images
-The Security Server sidecar has different configurations combined with the versions (currently supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
+The Security Server Sidecar has different configurations combined with the versions (currently supported versions are "6.23.0" and "6.24.0") of the X-Road Security Server to create different types of images.
 All of the images can act as a provider or consumer Security Servers, but some of the images have less features available.

 **Image**                                                | **Description**
 ------------------------------------------------------------ | -----------------------------------------------------------------------------------------------------------------
-niis/xroad-security-server-sidecar:&lt;version&gt;-slim      | This is the base image of the Security Server sidecar with the minimum required packages and configuration to function. niis/xroad-security-server-sidecar:&lt;version&gt;           | This image uses the slim as the base image and includes the packages that support [environmental monitoring](https://github.com/nordic-institute/X-Road/blob/develop/doc/EnvironmentalMonitoring/Monitoring-architecture.md), [operational monitoring](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring) and [message logging](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md). niis/xroad-security-server-sidecar:&lt;version&gt;-slim-fi   | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt;-slim but with the Finnish settings configuration included. niis/xroad-security-server-sidecar:&lt;version&gt;-fi        | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt; but with the Finnish settings configuration included.
+niis/xroad-security-server-sidecar:&lt;version&gt;-slim      | This is the base image of the Security Server Sidecar with the minimum required packages and configuration to function. niis/xroad-security-server-sidecar:&lt;version&gt;           | This image uses the slim as the base image and includes the packages that support [environmental monitoring](https://github.com/nordic-institute/X-Road/blob/develop/doc/EnvironmentalMonitoring/Monitoring-architecture.md), [operational monitoring](https://github.com/nordic-institute/X-Road/tree/develop/doc/OperationalMonitoring) and [message logging](https://github.com/nordic-institute/X-Road/blob/develop/doc/DataModels/dm-ml_x-road_message_log_data_model.md). niis/xroad-security-server-sidecar:&lt;version&gt;-slim-fi   | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt;-slim but with the Finnish settings configuration included. niis/xroad-security-server-sidecar:&lt;version&gt;-fi        | This image is the same as the niis/xroad-security-server-sidecar:&lt;version&gt; but with the Finnish settings configuration included.